 What are government-mandated auto insurance discounts for seniors?

-Dozens of states mandate that drivers receive a discount after completing a qualifying defensive-driving course.
+Dozens of states mandate that drivers receive discounts after qualifying for defensive-driving courses.
 In many states, these price breaks are available to drivers who are 50 and older.

-Check with your state’s department of insurance to find out which rules apply in your state.
+Check with your state’s insurance department to find out which rules apply in your state.

 When do insurance costs start to increase for seniors?

 CarInsurance.com 2022 data show that you’ll pay the least for car insurance at age 60 – $1,511 per year for full coverage – but then start to climb, jumping to $$1,555 at 65, $1,661 at age 70 and $1,817 at age 75.
 Auto insurance for seniors over 80 is costly.